An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Numerical results

 where $a_0(\pv)=1$, $\{\lambda_i,c_i(\pv)\}_{i=1}^{N}$ are the eigenpairs of $\mathrm{Cov}\,(\pv,\bm{y})$, $\{\svc_i\}^{N}_{i=1}$ are uncorrelated random variables, and $N$ is the number of KL modes retained.

 For this test problem, we assume that the random variables $\{\svc_i\}^{N}_{i=1}$ are independent and uniformly distributed within the range $[-1,1]$.
 The parameters of $a(\pv,\sv)$ are set as shown in Table~\ref{tab:diff1_set}.
-The meshgrid in the physical domain is set to $33\times33$ (i.e., $\nphy=33$), and the total degree of the gPC basis functions in the adaptive ANOVA stochastic Galerkin (AASG) method is set to $p=5$.
+In the physical domain, the meshgrid is set to $33\times33$ (i.e., $\nphy=33$).
+In the stochastic space, the total degree of gPC in the adaptive ANOVA stochastic Galerkin (AASG) method is specified as $p=5$.
 The linear systems arising from both the standard and the adaptive ANOVA stochastic Galerkin methods are solved using the preconditioned conjugate gradients (CG) method, with a tolerance of $10^{-8}$ and the mean based preconditioner~\cite{Powell2009}.

+\guanjie{In this test problem, we compare the the adaptive ANOVA stochastic Galerkin (AASG) method with the anchored ANOVA stochastic collocation (AASC) method \cite{Ma2010adaptive,Yang2012adaptive} and the Monte Carlo method (MCM).
+For the AASC method, we follow the method described in~\cite{Ma2010adaptive} with the relative mean $\tilde{\gamma}_{\anovat}$, i.e.,

+as the criterion for selecting important terms within the ANOVA decomposition.
+Additionally, the mean value of $\sv$ is used as the anchor point.
+In the AASC method, we adopt tensor style Gaussian quadrature points with a grid level of 5 as the collocation points, resulting in a total of $6^{|\anovat|}$ collocation (quadrature) points for each $\anovat \in \mathfrak{J}_k^*$.
+Furthermore, for the AASC method, the variance function is computed following the method proposed in~\cite{Tang2015sensitivity}.
+For both the MCM and the AASC method, the linear systems are solved using the MATLAB backslash solver.}